 Optimized Journey LLC, Chicago IL

-Optimized Journey use fact-based learnings to help high-achieving individuals determine the best, most sustainable methods to improve nutrition, fitness and cognition practices.
+Optimized Journey uses fact-based learnings to help high-achieving individuals determine the best, most sustainable methods to improve nutrition, fitness and cognition practices.
 It helps busy people and individuals that desire to improve their performance.
 Optimized Journey encourages you to implement positive changes in life today.
 They help individuals by sharpening focus, reducing stress and increasing energy.

 School Climate Consulting Services LLC, Vermont, IL

 School Climate Consulting offers school climate improvement opportunities to school communities throughout the United States.
-They include several workshops like bullying, cyberbullying, teen dating violence, school policy and building positive school atmosphere.
+They include several workshops like bullying, cyberbullying, teen dating violence, school policy and building a positive school atmosphere.
 The team focuses on developing positive collaborative opportunities between federal, state and local agencies and work together to build often elusive bridges between best practice theory and best-practice practice.